RyanAdalbert/s3parq/docs/dev_guide.md

 Dags (and tasks) are generated _dynamically_ based on the records in the configuration application.
 A single set of files [dag\_builder.py](../core/airflow/dagbuilder/dag_builder.py) and [task\_orchestrator.py](../core/airflow/task_orchestrator.py) are all the mechanics of this process, and they feed into [executor.py](../core/airflow/dags/executor.py) which simply exposes the generated DAGs to airflow in scope.

+### Spacers
+To avoid adding sub-dags or structuring DAG chains from state to state, we use a grouping method for tasks that relies on **spacers**.
+By mathematical definition a DAG progresses to a singular outcome - which means multiple bi-directional dependencies on the same task break the DAG.
+To implement stepped dependencies, spacers allow for multiple sources to act as upstream deps for a single downstream target, which in turn acts as the upstream dep for multiple downstream targets. in the diagram above you can see each point where the DAG compresses to a single task, like the narrow point of a sideways hourglass.
+These single spacer tasks do not actually run any code (use the DummyOperator) but act to orchestrate the overall DAG flow.

 ### Testing Operators
 tasks are instances of operators.
 To test operators, use the [operator\_tester.py](../core/airflow/dags/operator_tester.py) dag - this will create a simple DAG for your operator that can be run manually from the airflow GUI.